There’s a particular type of website risk that doesn’t always make itself known.

 But website health isn’t just about what is perceived.
 It’s about what’s happening underneath the surface.

 If those aren’t reviewed consistently, risk doesn’t just disappear.
 It compounds.
-With no maintenance, your website will continue to “function” while quietly becoming more and more exposed.
+With no ongoing website care, your website will continue to “function” while quietly becoming more and more exposed.

 Digital exposure doesn’t just happen out of the blue.
 More often than not, it builds slowly over time as addressing it keeps getting put in the pipeline.